miklevin/MikeLev.in/_posts/2024-10-28-fasthmtl-static-resources.md

     return app,app.route,*dbtbls
 ```

+## Understanding the FastHTML Attack Against ReactJS

 Drink that in, ladies and gentlemen.
 This is the beating heart of FastHTML.
 You
 can look other places for insights, but for a direct line into the gory vicious
 and deliciously understated attack against the ReactJS state of affairs, look no
 further than this file.
 Like Jeremy says, he likes to give you choice.

+## Choosing a Framework That Fits Your Customization Style

 Just like with the `Flask` web microframework after which almost everything like
 this is patterned, you have choice.
 If you're a Pythonic wizard able to play